Danijelamati/pintarest-clone/readme.txt

 Adding ability to user to see his account with more details

-Adding user ability to change password, edit images,comments,replies

 Adding ability to admin to delete user accounts

-Adding image adds to render between user images
+Adding image ads to render between user images

 Adding new signup possibilites(facebook, etc...)